 K+ was started as a gallery and airing ground for the creative community.
 It operates on the same values of its founding studio, Kinetic, which is said to be run like a family and is built on a culture of ‘kinship’.
 The relaunch into a bigger space, with a retail component, saw the studio team up with five other design and retail brands including BooksActually, GoodStuph, Pomelo, Supermama, and Tofu Design.

 ‘All these people are movers and shakers in their own fields,’ Yong says.
-‘When you come together, one plus one is not two.
+‘When you come together, one plus one does not equal two.
 It is bigger.
-That is very inspiring, so in the furniture, when shapes are put together they become more.
-It is not just a shape; it becomes a table, it becomes a sofa – something useful, something bigger.’
+That is very inspiring.
+So in the furniture, where shapes are put together, they become more.
+It is not just a shape.
+It becomes a table, it becomes a sofa.
+Something useful, something bigger.’

 The 11-piece capsule collection, which features geometric shapes and lines, is not only a beautiful expression of the connections, relationships, and collaborations that K+ envisions to foster.
-With its use of unconventional materials like velvet and gold plated steel, it also represents a new direction Yong’s taking.
-He says: ‘All this while my design have been more subtle.
-This collection feels more romantic, it also has more of a sense of history behind the collection.
+With its use of unconventional materials like velvet and gold plated steel, it also represents a new direction Yong is taking.
+He says, ‘All this while my designs have been more subtle.
+This collection feels more romantic.
+It also has more of a sense of history behind the collection.
 It looks new but you know it came from somewhere, from the thirties.’

-Yong adds: ‘The world is not in a good shape but we can still be as colourful or as glamorous as we want to be?
-As designers how can we do that?
-In harsh times, there can be beautiful things.’
+Yong adds, ‘The world is not in a good shape but we can still be as colourful or as glamorous as we want to be.
+As designers, how can we do that?
+In harsh times, there are still beautiful things.’

-These words hark back beautifully to the vision of K+ – in its can-do spirit that says that in spite of (or because of) a slowdown, it is important to keep the spirit bright, but also in its role as a place that provides a sense of belonging and solidarity, as fittingly symbolized by a constellation in the night sky.
+These words hark back beautifully to the vision of K+, in its can-do spirit that says that in spite of, or because of, a slowdown, it is important to keep the spirit bright; and also in its role as a place that provides a sense of belonging and solidarity, as fittingly symbolized by a constellation in the night sky.

 A print version of this article was originally published in d+a issue 93.